jameysharp/corrode/src/Language/Rust/Corrode/C.md

 right passing along the current object as we go (in case the initializer that follows has no designator).

-Then, the whole initializer is the result of combining all the initializers together using `mconcat`.
+The whole initializer is the result of combining all the initializers together using `mconcat`.

 ```haskell
         initializer = msum $ do